ced2anglia/ssouk_web/docs/How_to_merge_with_git.md

 How to merge with git
 =====================

-The repo is organized in two main branch:
+The repo is organized in one main branch for now:

- - master (production)
- - dev (develpment)
+ - master (develpment)

 Read this blog post http://nvie.com/posts/a-successful-git-branching-model/ If not online I've saved in this directory and it's called